 It is a truth universally acknowledged that the fairy tale princesses of Perrault, Anderson, Grimm, etc., were written to be heroines, role models, perfect representations of the perfect woman; an archetype, if you will.
 Snow White’s habit of lying around in a coffin teaches girls passive acceptance.
 Sleeping Beauty reminds them that beauty triumphs over any difficulty.
 And they can clearly see that Prince Charming only marries Cinderella because her self-abasement after the ball is appealing to his male chauvinism.
 In misreading these fairy tales, modern individuals seek to alter, prune, or explain away the negative elements, reworking the female lead into a strong, independent heroine who will stand for no weakness, no saving prince, and no redemption.
 But not all princesses were written to be role models, and many of those that were, represented virtues generally overlooked, but by no means outdated, in modern society.

-Besides the heroine, there are three other types of Fairy Tale Princesses: the anti-heroine, the victim, and the comic relief.
-Yes, a character can really exist just to be funny, and The Pea Princess is a perfect example.
+Besides the heroine, there are two other types of Fairy Tale Princesses: the anti-heroine and the victim.

 Cinderella is one of the most controversial characters in fairy tale lore.
 Is she a good woman who exercises virtue, or a passive, weak victim of her abusive family?
 “If only Perrault wrote Cinderella as a molder of her own future!
 If only she had defied her oppressors and won respect!
 Then she would be a proper role model for our daughters.”
 Thus argue some critics of the tale, but such an argument puts emphasis on the wrong part of the story: on the wrong virtues.
 Cinderella is much more real and her triumph far more wonderful.
 Sometimes, we are not masters of our own fate; sometimes, we are trapped in a world beyond our power; and that is Cinderella’s reality.
 In such an unfair world, despair easily blots out all light, joy, or promise, but not for this Princess.
 Perrault describes her with a “sweet and gentle nature”, saying that she got this from “her mother, who had been the nicest person in the world.”
 He says that “the poor girl endured everything patiently, not daring to complain to her father.”
 Not because she was passive and weak, but because he was.
 He “would have scolded her, because he was entirely ruled by his wife.”
 Her actions, then, instead of being weak, are prudent.
 When the sisters are preparing for the ball, Cinderella offers to help them.
 This displays the virtue of brotherly love, or liberality, which is remarkable in her situation and shows great maturity of character, “anyone else but Cinderella would have done their hair amiss, but she was good-natured, and she finished them off to perfection.”
 When they leave, she does something completely human and not at all wrong: she cries.
 Not in despair or to complain, but from a natural, human heaviness of heart.
 Finally, Cinderella displays incredible trust in the divine when, over the course of three days, she makes no claim to her magnificence but waits to see how all will come right.
 Cinderella may not display the typical feminist virtues of action, self-salvation, or emotional strength, but she displays something much greater: trust, patience, and strength of soul.